AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Next, open `main/modeIncludeList.c` and add the following:
 - Inside the `allSwadgeModes[]` list, add `&roboRunnerMode,` at the end of the list before the end curly brace.
 - Add `addSingleItemToMenu(menu, roboRunnerMode.modeName);` inside one of the submenus.
 Whichever submenu you put this in is where it'll be in the main menu.
-It's best to put games in teh games folder, obviously.
+It's best to put games in the games folder, obviously.

 <img src="./TutorialImages/includeList2.png">